-Safety in Personal AI
+Safety in Continua

-Personal AI agents have persistent memory, tool execution, file access, and network capabilities.
+Continua agents have persistent memory, tool execution, file access, and network capabilities.
 That power demands defense in depth.
 This page describes the specific attacks we mitigate, how our architecture compares to the OpenClaw framework studied in the "Agents of Chaos" red-team paper, and the technical details of each mitigation.

 Contents